Who (might have) met whom

 • 1931 - 2021: Martinus Veltman icon

-Martinus Justinus Godefriedus "Tini" Veltman (27/6/1931 - 4/1/2021) was a Dutch theoretical physicist, recipient of the Nobel Prize in Physics in 1999, known for renormalization of Yang–Mills theory and vDVZ discontinuity.
+Martinus Justinus Godefriedus "Tini" Veltman (27/6/1931 - 4/1/2021) was a Dutch theoretical physicist, recipient of the Nobel Prize in Physics in 1999, known for dimensional regularization and schoonschip.

 • 1932 - : Sheldon Glashow icon

-Sheldon Lee Glashow (5/12/1932 - ) is an American theoretical physicist, recipient of the Nobel Prize in Physics in 1979, known for electroweak theory and trinification.
+Sheldon Lee Glashow (5/12/1932 - ) is an American theoretical physicist, recipient of the Nobel Prize in Physics in 1979, known for trinification and weak mixing angle.

 • 1932 - 2006: Melvin Schwartz icon